Romain Virgo: Biography

 A few weeks after winning the competition, Virgo met Donovan Germain who produced his first hit record "Mi Caan Sleep" on the Penthouse label.
 Several hit singles followed, including "Wanna Go Home", "Live Mi Life", and "Alton's Medley".
 In June 2010, VP Records released his debut self-titled album.

 After winning the Digicel competition, Virgo performed at dances and stageshows, including Rebel Salute, Passa Passa, and Weddy Weddy.
 In the autumn of 2010, he joined fellow artists Capleton and Munga on a tour of the United States.

-In addition to his music career, Virgo is pursuing his bachelor's degree at the Edna Manley College of the Visual and Performing Arts in Kingston, majoring in voice and minoring in keyboard.
+In addition to his music career, Virgo pursued his bachelor's degree at the Edna Manley College of the Visual and Performing Arts in Kingston, majoring in voice and minoring in keyboard.

-In 2014 his cover version of Sam Smith's "Stay With Me" produced by Nicholas Browne of Lifeline Music, topped the charts in several Caribbean countries.
-Virgo as a young boy growing up in rural Saint Ann emulated his cousin Bryan Art, an established singer and musician who specializes in Lover's Rock and Roots Reggae.
+In 2014 his cover version of Sam Smith's "Stay With Me" topped the charts in several Caribbean countries.
 Virgo's 2018 album Lovesick gave him his first number one album on the Billboard Reggae Albums chart.

 Personal life

-On 17th of January 2020 his wife, Elizabeth Virgo gave birth to twins.
+On 17 January 2020 his wife Elizabeth gave birth to twins.